KhaledMostafa990/Weather-Journal-app-udacity_project/README.md

 ## Instructions

 This will require modifying the `server.js` file and the `website/app.js` file.
 I can see `index.html` for element references, and once I have finished with the project steps, I will use `style.css` to style the application to customized perfection.

-## To run
+## To run project

 Run this project requires setup Node.js to use npm packeges 0- initialization npm by use : npm init on terminal. read more https://docs.npmjs.com/cli/v7/commands/npm-init